Sreeram-Ramesh/TheVault/README.md

 <br>

 <p align="center">
 As a kid, I was always interested in observing mechanical stuff around me and trying to replicate the mechanism.
 This led me to make prototypes.
 Both these are some of my initial prototypes.
 My prototypes had both functional as well as cosmetic parts that gave a complete look to them.
 The "ISRO Rover" here is an incomplete image, the completed one had threaded rubber tracks helping it to traverse difficult terrains.
-I presented it in the welcoming ceremony of the "<a href="https://www.thehindu.com/society/the-vahini-sandesh-of-apj-abdul-kalam-carries-a-pavillion-of-inspiring-messages-presentations-and-pictures-of-the-former-president/article19414226.ece">Kalam Sandesh Vahini</a>" before the whole school, live video from my rover was telecasted through a television in the auditorium.
+I presented it in the welcoming ceremony of the "<a href="https://www.thehindu.com/society/the-vahini-sandesh-of-apj-abdul-kalam-carries-a-pavillion-of-inspiring-messages-presentations-and-pictures-of-the-former-president/article19414226.ece">Kalam Sandesh Vahini</a>" before the whole school at 8th grade, live video footage from my rover camera was displayed on a television in the auditorium.
 I got featured in the school's annual magazine and my efforts were appreciated.
 </p>
 <br>